homezhan/artoolkit-docs/Unity/unity_getting_started.md

 The package contains:

 -   Unity scripts: A set of C\# scripts that handle communication between Unity and the native plugin.
 These are the scripts that developers will use to access ARToolKit functionality.
 They are contained inside the file `ARToolKit5-Unity.dll`.
--   Unity Editor scripts: A second set of C\# scripts that extend the Unity editor itself to simplify development with customised editor panels and 3D gizmos.
+-   Unity Editor scripts: A second set of C\# scripts that extend the Unity editor itself to simplify development with customized editor panels and 3D gizmos.
 These are contained inside the file `Editor/ARToolKit5-UnityEditor`.
 -   ARToolKit plugins: The native plugin implementation.
 There are various versions for different supported platforms, such as Windows, Mac OS X, Android and iOS.
 This is stored in the `Assets/Plugins` directory (and subdirectories).
 -   ARToolKit data files: The default [camera parameters][config_camera_calibration] file and two sample patterns are included in the `Resources/ardata directory`.
 A sample [NFT dataset][marker_nft_train] is included in the `Assets/StreamingAssets` directory.
--   Android Activity: A customised version of the Unity player for Android (packaged as a JAR file).
+-   Android Activity: A customized version of the Unity player for Android (packaged as a JAR file).
 Also required is a custom Manifest.xml file, and Android resources in the "res" subdirectory.
 -   Simple examples: A set of very basic example scenes which you can use as starting points for various AR techniques are found in `Example scenes`.

 ![Unity scripts are revealed by turning down the reveal arrow on the "ARToolKit5-Unity" object.][editor_screenshot]